Midnight Cry: A Shooting on Sand Mountain

 Reviewed by Richard Kent Evans

 With Midnight Cry, Lesa Carnes Shaul unravels a fascinating moment in Alabama history in the guise of a fast-paced, true-crime thriller.
 On May 17, 1951, Aubrey Kilpatrick, a farmer and known bootlegger, got into a dispute with sharecroppers living on his property that threatened to turn violent.
-Morgan County Sheriff Zeke Boyles, accustomed to Kilpatrick’s rabble-rousing, was able to pacify the situation until the next day.
+Marshall County Sheriff Zeke Boyles, accustomed to Kilpatrick’s rabble-rousing, was able to pacify the situation until the next day.
 But in the middle of the night, Sheriff Boyles changed his mind, and he, along with three other police officers, drove to the Kilpatrick family farm atop Sand Mountain.

 A few seconds later —and the majority of the book’s 171 pages are devoted to a methodical investigation into just what happened during those few seconds — Aubrey Kilpatrick, Sheriff Boyles, and two other police officers lay dead or dying on the ground.
 Sixteen-year-old James Kilpatrick, the eldest of the Kilpatrick Family’s eight children, stood on the porch with a rife smoldering in his hands.